The content on this page will be updated as new information is released. Please check back often.

 Extension Programs and Events

-- A face covering mandate for ISU Extension and Outreach is in effect through March 31, 2021, and will be reevaluated and possibly extended at that time.
+- A face covering mandate for ISU Extension and Outreach is in effect through May 8, 2021.

 - Clarifications on the face covering mandate and how it applies to ISU Extension and Outreach events and meetings from the Office of the Vice President, Dr. John Lawrence, January 19, 2021.